 We are basically talking about the plants that are like crepe myrtles and palms here.
 These would be able to withstand the wind reasonably well.
 So if you are planning to grow shrubs and hardy trees, opt for these.

 On that note, there are some plants that have adapted over time.
 These are going to have narrow leaves and short stems.
-For having such a shape, they are pretty much resistant to winds and gusts.
-Among them, the ones we planted were the ornamental grasses and conifers.
+For having such a shape, they are pretty much resistant to hurricane force winds and gusts.
+Among them, the ones we planted were ornamental grasses and conifers.

 One of the main benefits of planting trees inside the Greenhouse is that they can keep the heat inside.
 And this ability will come in handy during the harsh winter days.
 If the inside is cold and has a low temperature, the plants are going to have a hard time surviving.